muratk5n/thirdwave/en/README.md

 If co2 increases are during the winter, then priority should be to fix heating, making that process renewable..
 Surprise (!)
-H2, NH3 are the best solutions for that too.
+H2, NH3 are the best solutions for that as well.
 See CHP, Combined Heat and Power.

 ---